Heresy in Judaism: Talmudic era

-The Birkat haMinim is a malediction on heretics.
+The Birkat haMinim is a curse on heretics.
 The belief that the curse was directed at Christians was sometimes cause for persecution of Jews.
 Modern scholarship has generally evaluated that the Birkat haMinim probably did originally include Jewish Christians before Christianity became markedly a gentile (and in the eyes of the rabbinic sages, idolatrous) religion.

 Medieval era

-In summarizing the Talmudic statements concerning heretics in Sanhedrin 90-103, Maimonides says:
+In summarizing the Talmudic statements concerning heretics in tractate Sanhedrin 90-103, Maimonides says: